EliteMaverick/system_engineering-devops/0x01-shell_permissions/README.md

-Learning aboult file permissions in Linux
+Learning about file permissions in Linux